 Introducing the Masters—Multi-Purpose Room or Classroom (20-45 minutes)

-The Meet the Masters experience begins with a multi-media assembly using engaging Powerpoint slides, artist voices and music where the children learn about the fascinating lives and famous works of the Master Artists.
+The Meet the Masters elementary school art experience begins with a multi-media assembly using engaging Powerpoint slides, artist voices, and music where the children learn about the fascinating lives and famous works of the Master Artists.
 Interactive questions and multi-media content will captivate the students while walking through a virtual museum filled with interesting stories and facts.
-An art background is not necessary because all lesson plans are scripted, illustrated and timed.
-The art vocabulary, artist name cards, art elements, props and visuals are all included and organized—nothing to research or gather.
+For any of our art projects for elementary schools, art background is not necessary because all lesson plans are scripted, illustrated, and timed.
+The art vocabulary, art elements, props, and visuals are all included and organized—nothing to research or gather.

 Step 2: Student Worksheets

 Now that the children have a true connection to the artist, it is time to introduce the techniques which made the art revolutionary.
 Back in the classroom, they will work on a mostly self-guided technique packet which will be the pencil-on-paper means for your student to learn from the Masters.
 The worksheets reinforce the material previously presented in Introducing the Masters, and further prepare them for success in the final step—the art project.

 Step 3: Student Art Projects